 From Reubens to T.V. dinners to McRibs, to now, snow melting-concrete, Nebraska’s invention history is full of people who dreamed big and turned their concepts into reality.
 Here are a few other inventions Nebraska inventors and manufacturers have brought to the world.
 If we’re missing one, leave a comment in the section below to share with others!

-Snow Melting Concrete: Just this week, a Nebraskan is making international news for an invention that could potentially change the way we all encounter winter.
+Snow Melting Concrete: a Nebraskan is making international news for an invention that could potentially change the way we all encounter winter.
 UNL civil engineering professor Chris Tuan has invented a special concrete mix studded with electricity-conducting ingredients that instantly melts snow.

 “When you use conducting concrete, the entire concrete heats up,” he told National Geographic.
 “There is no cold area.”
 The system is virtually maintenance-free and takes only 13 watts of energy per square foot.
 As you might imagine, the FAA is certainly interested in using the system for tarmacs and runways at airports that struggle to clear snow.